biniya1mmerkin2/EducationalForumProject/README.md

 # EducationalForumProject

 This project is our intership project.
-It is about educational foru.
+It is about educational forum.